ilsep93/climate-data-pipeline/README.md

  ## Vector

- Shapefiles for West and Central Africa were sourced from the Humanitarian Data Exchange: https://data.humdata.org/dataset/west-and-central-africa-administrative-boundaries-levels
+Shapefiles for (West and Central Africa)[https://data.humdata.org/dataset/west-and-central-africa-administrative-boundaries-levels] were sourced from the Humanitarian Data Exchange (HDX).

 I used administrative levels 1 and 2 for my analysis.